Our Founding Story

 Local Women & Powerful…

-The third addition to our Local Women and Powerful Philanthropy series, featuring five Thumbcoast region women who create powerful impact through… Read on
+Next in our Local Women and Powerful Philanthropy series, featuring five Thumbcoast region women who create powerful impact through philanthropy-… Read on

-A look at the history of the partnership between the Acheson Foundation and the Community Foundation.
-Read on
+A look back at the Foundation and its work in the 60's and 70's Read on

 PDF file - you will need the free Adobe Reader (or equivalent) to view.
 Download here.